Server Installation

 The images has the following properties:

-• Based on Raspian full 32 bit (bullseye)
+• Based on Raspian full 64 bit (bookworm)

-• Image will expand on first boot to size of sd card (Please be aware, that the system wil start several times until it is up and running)
+• Image will expand on first boot to size of sd card (Please be aware, that the system wil start several times until it is up and running.
+This will take a couple of minutes)

 • Server will autostart after boot.